nahakiole/awesome-ethz/README.md

 Visit the [GitHub Student Developer Pack](https://education.github.com/pack) website for the full list of offerings and to sign up.

+It might take up to eight days for the verification, so it's best to sign up early.

 ### JetBrains Educational Licenses

 [JetBrains](https://www.jetbrains.com/) offers free educational licenses for students and teachers, providing access to their powerful development tools: